Whitt, Sills combine for 41 to keep Arkansas undefeated

 FAYETTEVILLE, Ark.
 (AP) — Desi Sills and Jimmy Whitt combined for 41 points as Arkansas overcame the absence of its leading scorer Saturday to hold off Northern Kentucky and stay undefeated with a 66-60 victory.

-The Norse trimmed a 10-point Arkansas lead to two in the final 30 seconds but Adham Eleeda’s potential go-ahead 3-pointer rimmed out with 14 seconds left and the Razorbacks (7-0) sealed the game from the free throw line.
+The Norse trimmed a 10-point Arkansas lead to two in the final 30 seconds but Adham Eleeda’s potential go-ahead 3-pointer rimmed out with 14 seconds left and the Razorbacks (7-0) sealed the game from the free-throw line.

+“It’s the first game we didn’t come out from the onset and put our imprint on the game.
+I thought we played too casual to start the game,” Arkansas coach Eric Musselman said.
+“Having said all that, we’re 7-0 and we’re happy about that.”

 Sills finished with 17, one shy of his career best.
 His up-and-under finish with 2:22 left in the first half gave Arkansas its first real lead of the game, other than a 2-0 start, and his three swished free throws with 9:40 left put the Razorbacks up by double digits for the first time.

+Arkansas went on a 10-0 run to end the half as the Norse went the final 4:17 without a point.
+Another 7-0 Arkansas run in the middle of the second half was the only other sustained Razorbacks stretch, allowing Northern Kentucky to pull back to within a possession.

 The Norse (5-3) kept the game close, thanks in large part to their 3-point shooting.
-Entering the game, no team had made more than three from beyond the arc in a game against Arkansas.
-Dantez Watson hit three of Northern Kentucky’s five in the first half and the visitors finished 8 of 24 from range, well ahead of Arkansas’ Division-I leading 14 percent 3-point defense.
+Entering the game, no team had made more than three 3-pointers against Arkansas.
+Dantez Walton hit three of Northern Kentucky’s five in the first half and the visitors finished 8 of 24 from long range, well ahead of Arkansas’ Division-I leading 14 percent 3-point defense.

+“We couldn’t have executed that any better,” Northern Kentucky coach Darrin Horn said.
+“We just didn’t make the shot.
+I actually thought it was going in, but it rimmed in and out.”

 Mason Jones, whose 18.1 points per game leads Arkansas, did not play.
-Jones was nursing a back injury, according to the Arkansas pre-game show.
+Jones was nursing a back injury and is out indefinitely, Musselman said.

-Whitt’s 24 points tied a season high and Watson led all scorers with 30.
+Whitt’s 24 points tied a season high and Walton led all scorers with 30.

 BIG PICTURE

-Northern Kentucky: Arkansas is the only power-conference team on Northern Kentucky’s schedule this year, but the Norse decently represented themselves.
-Continued play like Saturday could see them in quality position to defend their Horizon League title.
+Northern Kentucky: Arkansas is the only power-conference team on Northern Kentucky’s schedule this year, but the Norse represented themselves well.
+Continued play like Saturday could see them in good position to defend their Horizon League title.

 Arkansas: The Razorbacks’ 7-0 start is their best since the 1997-98 season when they began the year with eight straight wins.
 That team was beaten in the second round of the NCAA Tournament by eventual national runner-up Utah.